v0.9 · free · no card required

 deps

-npm package-lock.json against the npm advisories bulk API; PyPI requirements/pyproject/Pipfile against OSV.dev.
+npm package-lock.json against the npm advisories bulk API; PyPI/Go/RubyGems/Maven (pom.xml + Gradle)/Composer against OSV.dev; container OS-package CVEs ingested from a committed Trivy SARIF report.

 07